Blue Ridge Rifles: University of North Georgia drill team

 In 1950, a drill platoon was formed for use in Spring parades at the University of North Georgia.
 The team was named the Honor Platoon.
 The name was later changed to the Drill Platoon.
 In 1965, the Drill Platoon was renamed the Blue Ridge Rifles in honor of the Dahlonega volunteer unit.

 Since its early beginnings, the Blue Ridge Rifles Drill Team has earned state and national recognition.
 In 1967 the unit placed second in the Vanderbilt Invitational Drill Competition.
 Their earliest first-place victory came in 1971 at the East Tennessee State University Drill Meet in Tennessee, and have since won First Place honors at the nationally recognized Mardi Gras Invitational Drill Meet in New Orleans, Louisiana, hosted by Tulane University.

-The Blue Ridge Rifles won their first National Championship for precision drill teams at Eastern Kentucky University (EKU) in 1982, while commanded by cadet CPT Harden Hopper, with Drill Master cadet MSG Lewis Lockett.
+In 1982, the Blue Ridge Rifles won their first national championship for precision drill teams at Eastern Kentucky University (EKU), while commanded by cadet CPT Harden Hopper, with Drill Master cadet MSG Lewis Lockett.
 The faculty advisor was MAJ Charles Clarkson.
 EKU was an invitational drill meet that included the Pershing Rifle national championship as a sub-element.
 The Blue Ridge Rifles took first place overall, beating all teams competing, to include the Pershing Rifle champion team from St. Peters College, commanded by cadet CPT George Santana.

 Also in 1982, the Blue Ridge Rifles took first place at the Mardi Gras invitational drill meet at Tulane and first place at the Georgia Tech invitational.
 The 1981-82 unit has been heralded as the greatest Blue Ridge Rifles team in school history, as it won first-place overall in all the meets entered that year.

+In 1983 the Blue Ridge Rifles, commanded by cadet CPT D. Lee Hackle, with Executive Officer cadet 1LT Jerry Purvis and Drill Master cadet MSG Ken Marshall, again won the national title at Bowling Green University in Ohio.

 Overall the Blue Ridge Rifles have won 16 out of 24 Mardi Gras Appearances.
-In 1983 the Blue Ridge Rifles, commanded by cadet CPT D. Lee Hackle, with Executive Officer cadet 1LT Jerry Purvis and Drill Master cadet MSG Ken Marshall, again won the national title at Bowling Green University in Ohio.